zhang-andrew/NoughtsAndCrosses/TestList.md

 - [ ] App recognises who is the current player's turn.

 # ConsoleApp Tests
+- [ ] Provide options to start a new game locally (against a computer/against another player) or online (against another player)
+- [ ] Persist game state locally (client-side)
 - [ ] Be able to consume Console commands and be connected to a WebSocket server
 - [ ] Receive WebSocket messages and react accordingly
 - [ ] Offline mode